eshancool123/GoMate/README.md

   - Add/remove from favourites

 - ✅ **Favourites Management**
-  - Save favourite destinations
+  - Mark items as favourites
   - Persistent storage with AsyncStorage
-  - View all saved favourites
+  - View all saved favourites in separate screen
   - Remove from favourites
   - Navigate to destination details